fbpx

 Information provided by Tami Shaw, Client Manager, Lighthouse Lab Services

-The LCD will go into effect for CGS and Noridian on June 2, 2022.
+The LCD highlighted in this article went into effect for CGS and Noridian on June 2, 2022.

 Laboratories performing infectious disease testing and billing Medicare Part B within a MolDX jurisdiction are subject to a new Local Coverage Determination (LCD) that stands to significantly impact reimbursement for these services.